 Application and Admission Process

-Application to a graduate program at CSU Stanislaus is in two parts—students must apply both to the Graduate School and to the individual graduate program.
+Application to a graduate program at Stanislaus State is in two parts—students must apply both to the Graduate School and to the individual graduate program.
 Qualified individuals holding a bachelor’s degree from an accredited college or university may apply to the Graduate School.
 Each applicant must submit the following directly to the Graduate School office: